Astr/Phys 328/428 Homework #3 (due Oct 25)

 (problem courtesy Heather Morrison)

 In order to give you a feel for the problems associated with using galaxies which are not distant enough to be in the Hubble flow for deriving H0, here is a slice of the "Virgo consortium universe".
 These data come from a massive simulation of a cube of the universe measuring 150 Mpc on a side.
 The data give the x, y, and z coordinates [in Mpc] of each galaxy in the simulation, their line-of-sight velocity [in km/s], and their star formation rate [in Msun/yr].
-The slice has been taken by restricting the x coordinates of the galaxies, so plot y vs z to see the large scale structure in the simulation slice.
+The slice has been taken by restricting the x coordinates of the galaxies.

 Assume that the Sun is at the coordinate (50,0,0), and calculate the inferred Hubble constant from each of the following samples: